 In 2015, there were regions in Victoria where this ratio of “youth” to “adult” unemployment exceeded FOUR-TIMES the adult rate and in some regions reached FIVE-TIMES the adult rate.
 These numbers were ‘globally’ significant.

-We saw BIG improvements between 2015 and 2017 and now appear to be seeing a deterioration of these gains in many regions.
+We saw BIG improvements between 2015 and 2017 and now appear to be seeing significant variation and a loss of some of these gains in many regions.